ROCHAT-B/Test/README.md

 *   a health probe checks the mirror module state on both VMs
 *   a load balancing rule for external port 9453 / internal port 9453 is set to test the virtual IP

-## <a name="use">Usage</a>
+## <a name="use">How to use</a>

 <a name="use">

-Click the "deploy to Azure" button at the beginning of this document to deploy the high availability cluster.
+Click the "Deploy to Azure" button at the beginning of this document to deploy the high availability cluster.

-After deployment, go to the output panel and
+After deployment, go to the output panel and:

 *   visit the credential url to install the client and CA certificates in your web browser
 *   after certificates installation, start the web console of the cluster